NSO-developer/nso-gitbook/operation-and-usage/cli/neds-and-adding-devices.md

 ### Device Communication Failure

-If NSO fails to talk to the device the typical root causes are:
+If NSO fails to talk to the device, the typical root causes are:

 <details>